dasarpai/old.dasarpai.github.io/_gk/2023-12-27-Basics-of-Astrology.md

 - Are you having ABC disease? (this can be long list)
 - Do you do meditation
 - Do you meditate regularly
-Now you see, we can add 1000 more variables and some variables less and some more influence our driving habit and useful in predicting the accident.
+Now you see, we can add 1000 more variables and some variables less and some more influence our driving habit and are useful in predicting the accident.

-Using this data if we create a model and start predicting accient or ticket/challan, obviously some of the prediction will be false negative, some will be false positive.
+Using this data, if we create a model and start predicting an accident or ticket/challan, obviously some of the predictions will be false negative, some will be false positive.
 But if model is have good variables in it then it predicts much better than the random guess.

-In older time, when people were interest in predicting the life they were using time related variable, which are more reliable and what is more reliable in the cosmos than the movement of planets and stars in the sky?
+In older times, when people were interested in predicting life they were using time related variables, which are more reliable and what is more reliable in the cosmos than the movement of planets and stars in the sky?
 Now people started tracking the movement of these stars in the sky and events on the earth.
-Fire, earth quake, pendemic, war, rain, crop, fight, loss, gain of individuals, family and of king.
+Fire, earthquake, pandemic, war, rain, crop, fight, loss, gain of individuals, family and of king.
 And they developed a subject around this, that subject is astrology.

 We must understand relationship doesn't mean causation.
-For example, if there is heat then an icecream seller is very happy.
-There is relationship between heat and icecream seller's happiness, more the temperature more happy he is but this relationship doesn't mean icecream seller is happy because hot whether.
+For example, if there is heat then an ice cream seller is very happy.
+There is a relationship between heat and ice cream seller's happiness, more the temperature makes him happy but this relationship doesn't mean icecream seller is happy because of the hot weather.
 He is happy because of some other reason.
-His icecream sale is high!
-Cause of his happiness is his sale not temprature.
+His ice cream sales are high!
+Cause of his happiness is his sales, not temperature.

-Similarly when astrologers see some patterns of planets and stars in the sky and they know there patterns are repetitive, cycle of occurance can vary from hour to day to month to year or century but here is cyclicity.
-Now they observe on the planet also there is cyclicity of the events, we call popularly call, history repeats itself in different ways.
-This relationship between events on the earth and events in the sky has relationship.
-Whether there is causation or not, that is different subject for the study.
+Similarly when astrologers see some patterns of planets and stars in the sky and they know their patterns are repetitive, the cycle of occurance can vary from hour to day to month to year or century but here is cyclicity.
+Now they observe the planets, there is cyclicity of the events, we popularly call, history repeats itself in different ways.
+This relationship between events on the earth and events in the sky has a relationship.
+Whether there is causation or not, that is a different subject for the study.
 But if the model is good you cannot deny the relationship.

 ## Sky observation
-- At any point of the day or night, if we are on the plane ground without obstacle of mountain or building we can 180 degree space.
+- At any point of the day or night, if we are on the ground without obstacles of a mountain or building then we can see 180 degree space around us.
 It means whatever planets or stars in the sky we can see, we see half of that what exists not more than that
-- Even to see that you need to have cloud free sky, and no sun above in your seen sky, otherwise sun light or cloud will hinder the view.
+- Even to see that you need to have a cloud free sky, and no sun above in your seen sky, otherwise sunlight or cloud will hinder the view.
-- With our naked eyes we can very limited sky, we need telescope to see the deep space, more powerful and more clean sky better view you will have.
-That is why telescope which is placed outside of the earth environment can see take better picture of the deep space.
+- With our naked eyes we can see very limited sky, we need a telescope to see the deep space, more powerful and more clean sky better view you will have.
+That is why a telescope which is placed outside of the earth's environment can see and take better pictures of deep space.

 ## Sun based astrology
-- Entire space is virtually divided in 12 parts.
+- The entire space is virtually divided into 12 parts.
-- Entire space around the earth is 360 degree.
-Therefore each part is 30 degree.
+- The entirety of space around the Earth spans 360 degrees, resulting in each part measuring 30 degrees.
-- Earth completes rotation around the sun (i.e. 360), we call that a year.
-Because the space around is divided into 12 part, we have 12 months.
+- Earth completes its rotation around the sun, marking a year with 360 degrees, which aligns with the division into 12 months.
-- In each month earth moves 30 degree around the sun.
+- During each month, Earth moves 30 degrees along its orbit around the sun.
-- Corresponding to each virtual part there is one Zodiac sign or Rashi.
+- Each virtual part corresponds to a Zodiac sign or Rashi.
-- Zodiac sign is related to sun's (appeared) movement  in the sky in different Rishi or Zodiac Signs.
+- The Zodiac sign is related to the sun's apparent movement in the sky within different Rishis or Zodiac Signs.
-- Earth moves around it orbit this is called earth's axis rotation, it causes day and night.
+- Earth's axial rotation causes day and night.
-- Earth moves around the sun it causes change in month.
-This leads to sun is seen in different rashi in different month
+- Earth's orbital rotation around the sun results in monthly changes, leading to the sun's appearance in different Rashis during different months.
-- Earth moves around the sun in tilted way, it is cause of seasons.
+- The Earth's tilted movement around the sun causes the changing seasons.
-- 12 Zodiac sing in the order are as following:
+- The 12 Zodiac signs follow this order:
   1. Aries (मेष - Mesh)
   2. Taurus (वृष - Vrish)
   3. Gemini (मिथुन - Mithun)
-	4 Cancer (कर्क - Kark)
+  4. Cancer (कर्क - Kark)
   5. Leo (सिंह - Simha)
   6. Virgo (कन्या - Kanya)
   7. Libra (तुला - Tula)
   8. Scorpio (वृश्चिक - Vrishchik)
   9. Sagittarius (धनु - Dhanu)
   10. Capricorn (मकर - Makar)
   11. Aquarius (कुंभ - Kumbh)
   12. Pisces (मीन - Meen)
-- So earth is on each Zodiac sign for one month.
-We observe this as entry of sun in that zodiac sign, at the peak and exit of the sun from that Zodiac sign.
+- Earth spends approximately one month in each Zodiac sign, observed as the sun's entry, peak, and exit from that sign.
-- When we see the effect of zodiac sign on earthly life we consider these three parts.
+- When considering the impact of Zodiac signs on earthly life, these three aspects are taken into account.

 ## Moon based astrology
-- Keeping the moon's movement in mind space around earth can be divided into 27 parts.
+- Considering the moon's movement, the space around Earth can be divided into 27 segments.
-- Entire space around the earth is 360, therefore each part is 13 degree 20 minutes
+- The entire space around Earth comprises 360 degrees, making each segment 13 degrees 20 minutes.
-- Each part is called one Nakshatra, it is similar to zodic sign of sun based astrology.
+- Each segment is referred to as a Nakshatra, similar to the zodiac signs in sun-based astrology.
-- Each nakshatra has a unique name.
-Name goes in this order as following: Ashwini, Bharani, Krittika, Rohini, Mrigashira, Ardra, Punarvasu, Pushya, Ashlesha, Magha, Purva Phalguni, Uttara Phalguni, Hasta, Chitra, Swati, Vishakha, Anuradha, Jyeshtha, Mula, Purva Ashadha, Uttara Ashadha, Shravana, Dhanishta, Shatabhisha, Purva Bhadrapada, Uttara Bhadrapada, Revati
+- Nakshatras are designated by unique names, following this sequence: Ashwini, Bharani, Krittika, Rohini, Mrigashira, Ardra, Punarvasu, Pushya, Ashlesha, Magha, Purva Phalguni, Uttara Phalguni, Hasta, Chitra, Swati, Vishakha, Anuradha, Jyeshtha, Mula, Purva Ashadha, Uttara Ashadha, Shravana, Dhanishta, Shatabhisha, Purva Bhadrapada, Uttara Bhadrapada, Revati.
-- Moon remains in each nakshtra roughly one day.
-So in a month's time from one new moon to another new moon, the moon goes through all the nakshtra.
+- The moon typically spends around one day in each Nakshatra.
+Within a month, from one new moon to the next, the moon traverses all the Nakshatras.
-- On average it taks 29.5 days for sun to complete the rotation around the sun.
+- On average, it takes 29.5 days for the sun to complete its rotation around the earth.
-- Moon's movement around the earth cause Tithi.
-All tithi are not same duration.
-All tithi doesn't start or end same time.
+- The moon's movement around the earth determines Tithi, but all Tithis do not have the same duration, nor do they start or end at the same time.
-- A moon month can be 27 days to 32 days longer.
+- A lunar month can range from 27 to 32 days.
-- As per lunar calendar some year can have 13 months, in Bharat we call that Malmaas, it is added in Sravan month, It happens every fourth year.
+- According to the lunar calendar, some years may consist of 13 months, known as Malmaas in Bharat, added within the Sravan month and occurring every fourth year.
-- 12 Months of the Hindu calendar are
+- The 12 months of the Hindu calendar are as follows:
 	- Chaitra: March - April
 	- Vaishakha: April - May
 	- Jyeshtha: May - June